 Basically, it means that if you set cruise control and then start getting too close to the car in front of you, the adaptive cruise control will automatically decrease the speed to achieve a safe distance between you and the other vehicle.
 After the road is cleared, the car will accelerate and achieve the set speed once again.

 The same safety measures mentioned above still apply.
-Make sure you’re ready to gain control of the vehicle at all times, and you'll be ready to enjoy cruise control on the road.
+Make sure you're ready to gain control of the vehicle at all times, and you'll be ready to enjoy cruise control on the road.